The Business of Aging, live and work longer AND better

 Karen Greve Young

-As the Vice President, Corporate Development & Partnerships for MaRS, Karen Greve Young is the executive lead responsible for: MaRS corporate strategy development, implementation and measurement; relationships with our global network of innovation partners; and community engagement.
+As the Vice President, Corporate Development & Partnerships for MaRS, Karen Greve Young was the executive lead responsible for: MaRS corporate strategy development, implementation and measurement; relationships with our global network of innovation partners; and community engagement.
 See more…